Jadevkota/Jadevkota/README.md

 </div>

-- 👀 I’m interested in mathematical modeling of clinical and epidemiological data.
+- 👀 I’m interested in the mathematical modeling of clinical and epidemiological data.
-- 🌱 I’m working as a Research Associate, focusing on mental health, clinical and epidemiological research.
+- 🌱 I’m working as a Research Associate, focusing on mental health, clinical, and epidemiological research.
 - 💞️ I’m looking to collaborate on data management and analysis techniques used in pharmaceutical industries and clinical trials.
 - 📫 Feel free to connect with me by clicking the badges above.
 <!---